ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 Now, you will two keys:
 1. rpi-key: this is private key, this key have to stay safe on your desktop
 2. rpi-key.pub: this is the public key.
 You need to copy the complete content of this file into `.ssh/auhtorized_keys` on your RPI Node.
+Then we can do ssk login without password `ssh -i rpi-key ubuntu@cpcluster1`
 ## Raspberry preparation for each Node
-Note: Before we are starting please format with SD Formatter SDCard image
+Note: Before we are starting please format with SD Formatter SDCard image.
+If it is a new SDCard you are safe.
+By the way I am Using the Raspberry PI Imager in the Version 1.6.2 on my Mac.
+There are also other apps out there.
+I did also use balenaEtcher in former times.

 Please follow the installation and configuration process for each node:
 * [cpcluster1 Node deployment](ReadmeCPCLUSTER1.md)